AxaFrance/SlimFaas/README.md

 ## Why SlimFaas ?

 We used **OpenFaas** for a long time and we love it.
-But we encounter many OpenFaas issues :
+But we encountered many OpenFaas issues :
 - Kubernetes scripts are tightly coupled to OpenFaas syntax
-- OpenFaas pro is to expensive for our projects
+- OpenFaas pro is too expensive for our projects
-- OpenFaas need to be installed on a dedicated namespace and configuration was intricate
+- OpenFaas needs to be installed on a dedicated namespace and configuration was intricate
-- OpenFaas Monitoring was not compatible with our Monitoring solution
+- OpenFaas monitoring was not compatible with our monitoring solution
-- It require to configure well NATS for managing fail-over
+- It requires to configure well NATS for managing fail-over
 - Queue configuration is not easy
-- The aggressive removes of OpenFaas teams in April 20023 of old images from docker.io create us some production issues
+- The aggressive removing of of old images from docker.io by OpenFaas team in April 20023 got us some production issues

 We would like to use **Knative** but:
-- We cannot have it because of some internal constraints and security issues.
-We know now it will be impossible to have it.
+- We cannot use it because of some internal constraints and security issues.

-So we decide to create **SlimFaas** to have a quick and simple replacement proxy solution that can expose prometeus metrics.
+So we decided to create **SlimFaas** to have a quick and simple replacement proxy solution that can expose Prometheus metrics.
-So we could use it with **Keda** to scale to 0 and scale to N (Keda is call and can scale from any prometheus Metrics).

-But, we tried in few minutes to scale from SlimFaas and it was a great success.

-So, now we have a solution not **coupled** to anything. **SlimFaas** is **simple**, **light** and **fast** with a very cool plug and play !
+Now we have a solution not **coupled** to anything. **SlimFaas** is **simple**, **light**, **fast** and **plug and play** !

 ## How it works ?